-Christmas market breaks have become an extremely popular way of enjoying the festive period, allowing staycationers to explore different cities, picking up a few special treats for their loved ones along the way.
+Christmas market breaks have become an extremely popular way of enjoying the festive period, allowing holidaymakers to explore different cities, picking up a few special treats for their loved ones along the way.

-To help you decide on where to go on your Christmas market break this year, here is a list of the UK’s best Yuletide markets.
+To help you decide on where to go on your pre-Xmas break this year, here’s our pick of the UK’s best Christmas markets for 2019.

 As one of the UK’s largest Christmas markets, Manchester offers a huge choice of festive treats to shoppers.
 The market takes place in a variety of locations in the very heart of the city, including Albert Square, Exchange Square and Cathedral Gardens; with each offering a different experience to visitors.